 Field: 8500 riders

-Climbs: Passo Campologno, Pordoi, Sella, Gardena, Giau, Valparola, Mur DL Giat
+Climbs: Passo Campolongo, Pordoi, Sella, Gardena, Giau, Valparola, Mur DL Giat

 Accessibility: Fly into Venice Marco Polo or Treviso airport and take our airport transfer

-Entry availability: On sale in December, sold out within a day, guaranteed entries with Sports Tours
+Entry availability: On sale December, sold out within a day, guaranteed entries with Sports Tours

-What’s so special about it?: Not because of the distance but the amount of climbing packed into the route.
-Celebrating its 30th anniversary in 2016, the Maratona is held in the beautiful Italian Dolomites.
-This is a quality event, from the event itself and its flawless organisation to the hotel standard.
-Even though the Maratona dles Dolomites is not one of the longest, it makes up for it with the amount of climbing.
-It manages to pack 4190m of climbing into its 138km course and as you’ll soon discover the climbs are steeper, in general, than both the Alps and Pyrenees!
+What’s so special about it?: Not because of the distance, but rather the amount of climbing packed into the route.
+The Maratona is held in the beautiful Italian Dolomites.
+This is a top quality cycling experience, from the event itself, and its flawless organisation, to the hotel standards and famous Italian hospitality.
+Even though the Maratona dles Dolomites is not the longest, what it lacks in length it makes up for in climbing!
+It manages to pack 4190m of climbing into just a 138 km long course, and, as you’ll soon discover, the climbs are generally steeper, than those in both the Alps and Pyrenees!

-The race can be done in 3 different ways of varying difficulty: the Sellaronda course, the Middle course and the Maratona course.
+The race can be done by 3 different routes, each of varying difficulty: the Sellaronda course, the Middle course and the Maratona course.
 All riders start at 06:30am in the village of La Villa and the Sellaronda course with 4 mountain passes will be completed first.
-After completing the Sellaronda course riders can either choose to finish the race or carry on and do the Middle course.
-As the full Maratona course is basically an extension of the preceding shorter Middle course, riders who want to tackle the full Maratona dles Dolomites have to do the middle course after the Sella Ronda course.
+After completing the Sellaronda course, riders can either choose to finish the race or carry on and do the Middle course.
+The full Maratona course is basically an extension of the preceding shorter Middle course, so riders who want to tackle the full Maratona dles Dolomites have to do the middle course after the Sella Ronda.

 Field: 8000 riders